DrMarkusVoss/pumla/pumla_UsersGuide.md

 the model element and can be `in`, `out`, `inout` or empty which translates to a non-directional connections ("--").

+### `PUMLARUAInterface( "ifname": string, ifalias : string, $type="":string)`
+Same as `PUMLAInterface(...)` but the element the interface is applied to is automatically the re-usable asset of the current definition (file), so its element alias does not need to be explicitly mentioned.
+So it does only work if previously in the same file the `PUMLAReUsableAsset/Class` has been called.

 ## Creating Re-usable Relations and Connections

 ### `PUMLARelation(startalias : string, endalias : string, "reltype" : string, "reltxt" : string (optional), "relid" : string (optional))`